Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

 ------------------------------------------------------------------------------

 The nodes name ending with “map”, are like symbol tables.
 There contains keys whose name ends with “_stamp”.
-Do not mix stamps between table!
-The stamps which appears directly in the table entries, defines the ID of the table entries.
+Do not mix stamps between tables!
+The stamps which appears directly in the table entries, defines the IDs of the table entries.
 When the stamps appears elsewhere, they are to be interpreted as references to these table entries.

 The node name ending with “_loc” has a string value of a special format.
-You probably already since this format for source location in error messages from Postiats.
+You probably already seen this format for source location in error messages from Postiats.
 There is a module, `postiats/locations.py` in this repository, to deal with this format.
 Note “_loc” information are noticeably missing from static expressions.
 Also note the “_loc” information is sometimes wrong.

-Some node has special value to be further interpreted, like integers with special meanings.
+Some node has special values to be further interpreted, like integers with special meanings.
 The interpretation is given in comments and these special values are listed in the module `postiats/constants.py`.